-Continental Free Trade Area (CFTA)
+Title: Support to the African Continental Free Trade Area (AfCFTA)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: Member States of the African Union